svdro/dotfiles/README.md

 ### issues

-there is a bug related to `nvim`, `telescope`, `tmux` that causes nvim to crash. the bug is very difficule to reproduce, as it seems to depend on the exact state of the `working directory` (e.g. if _one line_ in _cwd_ is changed, the bug might not happen).
+there is a bug related to `nvim`, `telescope`, `tmux` that causes nvim to crash on macOS.
+The bug is difficult to reproduce, as it seems to depend on the exact state of the `working directory` (e.g. if _one line_ in _cwd_ is changed, the bug might not happen).

-- it seems to happen randomly when:
+- seems to happen randomly when:

   - using `telescope` to search for files
   - `suspending` and then `foregrounding` nvim (e.g. `ctrl+z` and `fg` in `tmux`)

-- it doesn't seem to happen outside of `tmux`
+- doesn't seem to happen outside of `tmux`

 - nvim log: